 Prepare Before Leaving Home

-Before leaving home for your vacation in Tuscany, make photocopies of your passport, all travel documents, insurance and credit cards and ATM card, and keep these in your suitcase and separate from your money.
-We urge all guests to take out adequate travel insurance to cover any eventuality, as we cannot be held responsible for any theft, loss, accident or injury during your travels – or your stay at the villa.
+Before leaving home for your vacation in Tuscany, make photocopies of your passports and travel documents.
+Also take copies of your credit cards and ATM card, then keep all these copies hidden in your suitcase and separate from your money.
+We urge all guests to take out adequate travel and trip cancellation insurance to cover every eventuality.
+We cannot be held responsible for any theft, loss, accident or injury during your stay at the villa.

 At Your Rental Villa